-This is true while the computational cost including the CPU-time, memory, and disc space for the BEM is very much lower than the other methods.
-Further, a theoretical analysis on the thermo-mechanical responses of the human tissue under the effect of a moving laser beam during the thermal ablation is performed~\cite{Ma2019}.
-The thermo-mechanical responses of the skin throughout the therapy is studied using a mechanical model that includes an elastic plate established on a viscoelastic foundation.
-The model is studied utilizing the DPL bioheat conduction model, Kirchhoff hypothesis and the Kelvin-Voigt.
-The governing equations were dealt analytically using the Green’s function method.
-It is found that the increment of $\tau_q$ and $\tau_T$, respectively, makes increase and decrease of the deflection and stress magnitude.
-In addition, the growing laser moving speed is obtained to reduce the temperature and deformation magnitude, while it augments the thermo-mechanical response zone.
+This is true while the computational cost, including the CPU-time, memory, and disc space for the BEM, is much lower than the other methods.
+Further, a theoretical analysis on the thermo-mechanical responses of the human tissue under the effect of a moving laser beam during the thermal ablation is performed \cite{Ma2019}.
+The skin's thermo-mechanical responses throughout the therapy are studied using a mechanical model that includes an elastic plate established on a viscoelastic foundation.
+The model is studied utilizing the DPL bioheat conduction model, the Kirchhoff hypothesis, and the Kelvin-Voigt rheological model.
+The governing equations are solved analytically using the Green function method.
+It is found that the increment of $\tau_q$ and $\tau_T$ increases and decreases the deflection and stress magnitude, respectively.
+In addition, the growing laser moving speed is found to reduce the temperature and deformation magnitude while it extends the thermo-mechanical response zone.

-Besides, an analytical thermo-mechanical model taking into account the non-Fourier effects in the skin tissues via the DPL model, is developed for the EEDs ~\cite{YYin2020}.
-This model anticipates the human tissue sensitivities, the temperature and the stress distributions, in the EED/skin system.
-The governing equations are solved using the Green's function method.
+Besides, a thermo-mechanical model taking into account the non-Fourier effects in the skin tissues via the DPL model is developed for the EEDs \cite{YYin2020}.
+This model anticipates the human tissue sensitivities, the temperature, and the stress distributions, in the EED/skin system.
+The governing equations are solved using the Green function method.
 In this work, the phase lag parameters needed for the DPL model are obtained from the two-temperature model and are validated by the experiments.
-The integrated analytical framework, consisting of the thermo-mechanical model for the temperature and stress, Arrhenius burn model for the thermal damage, modified Hodgkin-Huxley model for nociceptor transduction and the gate control theory for the pain modulation and perception, is defined to quantify the skin pain sensation in terms of the noxious stimuli from EEDs.
-This study can be considered as the pioneer work dealing with the pain management leading to the less irritating real clinical practice.
+The integrated analytical framework, consisting of the thermo-mechanical model for the temperature and stress, Arrhenius burn model for the thermal damage, modified Hodgkin-Huxley model for nociceptor transduction, and the gate control theory for the pain modulation and perception, is defined to quantify skin pain sensation in terms of the noxious stimuli from EEDs.
+This study can be considered as the pioneering work dealing with pain management, leading to the less irritating real clinical practice.
 The effect of the heat flux and temperature gradient phase lags on the magnitude of the deflection and stress has been investigated.